UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

-How to Use FDSNWS to Download Ground Motion Data and Metadata
+How to Use FDSNWS to Download Ground Motion Data and Station Metadata
 ===============================================

 ### Introduction